nachocaru/xaprb.com/content/blog/2007-10-02-progress-on-high-performance-mysql-backup-and-recovery-chapter.md

 ---
 I wrote a couple weeks ago about my work on the [Backup and Recovery chapter for High Performance MySQL, 2nd Edition][1].
 Thanks for your comments and suggestions, and thanks to those of you who helped me over email as well.

-I&#8217;ve had several questions about what is included in the chapter, so I thought I&#8217;d post the outline as it stands now:
+I've had several questions about what is included in the chapter, so I thought I'd post the outline as it stands now:

 <pre>[Introduction]
 It's All About Recovery